aquarist-labs/aquarium/doc/project-plan/testing-plan.rst

 Jenkins is configured to run `wasser` on each PR.
 The jobs are defined in https://github.com/aquarist-labs/wasser/blob/main/examples/jjb/aquarium.yaml

-aqrtest
+aquatest
 -------

-This is not run as part of any CI yet.
+TODO: This is not run as part of any CI yet.

-TODO